I try to keep up, but I am struggling with the lingo in snowboarding and journalism.

 But I am having trouble this Winter Olympics with excited snowboarding announcers using terms such as “off-axis backside rodeo,” “method air,” “front side Alley Oop” and “air-to-fakie.”
 I think I get “verticality,” but am still stumped by “heavy widers.”

 A story was a story and a brief was a brief.
-Sometimes, with deadlines looming and backshops waiting, you were told to write — in numbers of words or “takes” — to the length of the “hole.”
-There were “brights,” “features,” “Sunday stories” and, as I was assigned without instruction in my second year on the job, the “writing job.”
-The appropriate form was determined by an unsentimental editor wielding a thick pencil, a glue pot and a giant pair of scissors.
+With deadlines looming and backshops waiting, you were told to write in numbers of words or “takes” to the length of the “hole.”
+There were “brights,” “features,” “Sunday stories.”
+I was assigned in my second year as a young reporter to do a “writing job” on a Bicentennial event without further instruction.
+With time and space often at issue, the appropriate form might be determined by an unsentimental editors wielding a thick pencils, giant scissors and sloppy glue pots.

 I am not particularly proud of this history, but I still do a double take when I hear newspaper people utter words such as “colleague,” “longform” and “nuance.”